masonNick/InternetSecurity/README.md

     NOTE: I will do this using the openssl tool downloaded in the terminal in Linux.
     #### Type the following to generate a RSA private key, with length 2048 bits long modulus.
       ~$ openssl genrsa -des3 -passout pass:x -out keypair.key 2048
+  #### Step 1.5: Configure Apache Webserver
+      ~$ sudo apt update
+      ~$ sudo apt install apache2
+    - This will install apache onto your Linux machine.
+    #### You should be able to start your apache webserver by typing:
+      ~$ sudo systemctl status apache2
+    - Now, using your server IP address, you can go see that your apache webserver is indeed up and running.
+You can change the contents displayed on the apache webserver by altering the index.html file associated with your webserver.
+    #### Type:
+      http:// <IP address of server>

   #### Step 2: Extract the Private Key

 **Helpful References**